Marsh Lab Welcomes post-doc Dr. Amanda Zamary!

 Marsh Lab Celebrates Three New Publications

-Graduate students Brenda Yang & Matt Stanley along with PI Beth Marsh recently published a paper in the Journal of Applied Research in Memory and Cognition titled - When the Impossible Becomes Possible: Fluency Overrides Qualifying Information in Assessing Truth.
+Graduate students Brenda Yang & Matt Stanley along with PI Dr. Elizabeth Marsh recently published a paper in the Journal of Applied Research in Memory and Cognition titled - When the Impossible Becomes Possible: Fluency Overrides Qualifying Information in Assessing Truth.
 Congrats!

 PI Beth Marsh collaborated with Dr. Suparna Rajaram from Stony Brook University to publish two articles to the Journal of Applied Research in Memory and Cognition - The Digital Expansion of the Mind: Implications of Internet Usage for Memory and Cognition & Cognition In the Internet Age: What Are The Important Questions?.
 Congrats!

 Marsh Lab Welcomes Lab Manager, Alexandria Stone!
 (February 2019)

 Alexandria Stone comes to Duke University from UNC Charlotte, where she received her BS in Psychology and a BA in Sociology.
 During her time at UNC Charlotte, Alexandria successfully completed an undergraduate honors thesis investigating how caffeine can influence both positive and negative emotional response in individuals who display symptoms of alexithymia and depression.

 Alexandria is excited to gain more critical research experience in the field of psychological research before hopefully attending graduate school to pursue a Ph.
 D in Clinical Psychology.